 Other readability formulas work great when you’re writing a narrative.
 What about when you’re not, and how can the FORCAST formula help you analyze incomplete sentences?

-The New Dale-Chall formula was created to analyze readability for fourth-graders and above.
-But, where did it come from, and why should every writer be paying attention to it?
+The New Dale-Chall formula was created to analyse readability for fourth-graders and above.
+Find out where it came from and how you can best use it.

 The ARI assesses the U.S. grade level required to read a piece of text.
 It is useful for technical writing.
 Find out how you can use it.